 Most of us experience FOMO.
 Yes, we’ve all had that ‘fear of missing out’… who is out for brunch on Saturday?
 What happened on Married at First Sight last night?
-Or even, wondering what the latest bikini trend is.
+Or even wondering what the latest bikini trend is.

 For all the social media gurus, marketing lovers and social media devotees, staying active in a digital world is crucial.
-But we all know that social media takes up a lot of our time, emotions and let’s be honest, productivity.
+But we all know that social media takes up a lot of our time, emotions and, let’s be honest, productivity.

 And the other bad news is… social media can be addictive!
 Studies have shown that social platforms such as Facebook, Instagram and Snapchat are in the same cycle of addiction as gambling.
-In fact, using social media can activate similar psychological dependencies and cravings in your brain, as gambling.
+In fact, using social media can activate similar psychological dependencies and cravings in your brain as gambling.

 Get yourself a new morning and night routine

 Checking your phone first thing in the morning isn’t healthy… at all!
-It can lead to stress and anxiety but also, negativity.
+It can lead to stress and anxiety but also negativity.
 Social media is just another way that we fill our lives with additional clutter.
 Previous studies revealed that scrolling through Instagram and reading your emails first thing in the morning can have a significant impact on the physical structure of your brain and its ability to perform.
-It’s time to kick this habit and start a morning routine which doesn’t involve using your phone when you first wake up.
-Meditation or stretching is a great start for you to seize the day, this can also work as an evening ritual.
+It’s time to kick this habit and start a morning routine that doesn’t involve using your phone when you first wake up.
+Meditation or stretching is a great start for you to seize the day; this can also work as an evening ritual.
 Studies have shown that checking your social media before bed can lead to depression and impact your sleep routine.

 Set up times to check your accounts

-Did you know that 40 percent of productivity is lost due to task-switching?
+Did you know that 40 per cent of productivity is lost due to task-switching?

 Whether you are at work or at dinner with friends, constantly checking your phone decreases your productivity (and can be considered as rude).